wilfredinni/javascript-cheatsheet/docs/cheatsheet/basics.md

 ## Variables

-In JavaScript, you can declare variables using `var`, `let`, and `const` keywords.
+You can declare variables using `var`, `let`, and `const` keywords.
 Here's what you need to know about each:

 1. `var`: This is the oldest way to declare variables.
 It's not used as much in modern JavaScript, but it's still important to understand.
 Variables declared with var are function-scoped, meaning they are only available within the function they're declared in.